 Can you swim at Parvin State Park?

 Yes, across from the main parking lot is a lifeguard staffed beach.
 Admission is $2 per person or free with a NJ State Park pass (up to 6 people.)
 Admission is charged and lifeguards are on duty from Memorial Day to Labor Day.
 The beach makes use of Parvin Lake.
 Adjacent to the beach is a bathhouse, first-aid station, canoe rental and a concession stand.
+PLEASE NOTE: Effective August 6, 2020, for the remainder of the summer of 2020, lifeguards are on duty from 11 am – 5:30 pm, Wednesday – Sunday.

 Picnic Groves with tables and grills and playgrounds are located on either side of the beach.
 Swimming is not allowed in the entire Parvin Lake, only in the designated swimming area while lifeguards are on duty.
 Check the swimming schedule prior to your visit.
 Inner tubes, rafts and other flotation devices are not permitted in the swimming area.
 Only Coast Guard approved life jackets are permitted.